ska-telescope/ska-oso-slt-services/docs/src/api/rest_api.rst

          }
       ]

 The SLT API endpoints, with the accepted requests and expected responses, are documented below:

-.. openapi:: ../../../src/ska_oso_slt_services/rest/openapi/slt-openapi-v1.yaml